 If we send it out it may trigger the requirement to include in it language required by the Fair Debt Collection Practices Act which may be interpreted in such a way that we would be prohibited from filing the eviction action for an additional 30 days.
 Of course, if we want to avoid that, you should send the notice because when you do it the Collections Act is not triggered.
 That requirement is not applicable to any notices delivered to the tenant from the owner of the property, or an affiliated management company.

-I believe that it should be served via certified mail, receipt requested and regular mail.
+I believe that notice should be served via certified mail, receipt requested and regular mail.
 The federal law doesn’t specify a means for delivery.
 Most Legal Services attorneys (the people you have to be concerned about in satisfying this protocol) are used to this form of service of notices because this is the New Jersey law protocol.

-Therefore, those of you who have Tax Credit properties, section 8 housing vouchers, or properties affected by a “federally backed mortgage”, it is my advice that you send your delinquent accounts that you want to be made the subject of a summary dispossess action to my office on July 24, 2020 so that my staff can start the process of having the CARES Notice to Vacate prepared expeditiously.
+Therefore, those of you who have Tax Credit properties, section 8 housing vouchers, or properties affected by a “federally backed mortgage”, it is my advice that you send delinquent accounts you want to be made the subject of a summary dispossess action to my office on July 24, 2020 so that my staff can start the process of having the CARES Notice to Vacate prepared expeditiously.

 Remember: this law prohibits you from charging any “fees, penalties or other charges” related to their rent default (i.e., no late fees).
 Do not include them in your Notice to Vacate or your eviction complaint request.